Seoul Day 3: Tosokchon Samgyetang | Gyeongbokgung Palace | Bukchon Hanok Village | Insadong Ssamziegil

 Nope, that wasn’t us.
 It is just a very common scene you will get to see inside the Palace.
 Almost 50% of the tourists(and locals) were dressed in traditional Hanbok and walking around excitedly taking photos of themselves within the Palace.

 To be very honest, we weren’t all that impressed.
-True it’s huge and I think it will look more beautiful in autumn with the colourful foilage.
+True it’s huge and I think it will look more beautiful in summer or autumn with the colourful foilage.
+But all we get in winter are wilted and bare trees.
+But it was very interesting to see all sorts of photo-taking action in their colorful traditional Hanboks around the palace.
+Baby E promptly fell asleep (must be the warm soup just now!) and so Daddy E and I gets to stroll peacefully in this big palace.
 Besides wandering around the exteriors, there wasn’t much interiors on display and all too soon we reached our next destination.

 National Folk of Museum of Korea Children’s Museum